rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 Stage 5: Flowering (8–11 Weeks)

-You’ve nearly at the end of the process, and this may feel like the most anticipated step — waiting for those buds to appear!
+You’ve nearly at the end of the process: the flowering stage!
+This may feel like the most anticipated step — waiting for those buds to appear!
 For this to occur, three main things will need to happen:

 • Scale back light from 18 hours to 12 per day